 50 Caliber Rifles

 Fifty caliber rifles are among the most destructive weapons that may be manufactured and made legally available to civilians in the United States.
-Only three states and Washington DC place any additional regulation on these weapons.
+Only four states and Washington DC place any additional regulation on these weapons.
 Fifty caliber rifles are military firearms, used by armed forces across the globe, that combine long range, accuracy, and massive firepower.2 A 50 caliber rifle can hit a target accurately from distances of 1,000 to 2,000 yards, depending on the skill of the shooter, and can reach targets at an even longer range, sacrificing accuracy.3 This is more than twice the average effective range of an AR-15, a popular assault rifle.4 Designed for use in urban combat situations, 50 caliber rifles can penetrate structures and destroy or disable light armored vehicles, radar dishes, helicopters, stationary, and taxiing airplanes, and other “high-value” military targets.5

 The destructive power of the 50 caliber rifle can be magnified by the use of certain types of ammunition that are legal under federal law (although banned in some states).
 In addition to the standard “ball” round of 50 caliber ammunition, armor-piercing, incendiary, and combination armor-piercing and incendiary ammunition for 50 caliber rifles can significantly enhance their destructive capacity,9 particularly against chemical and industrial facilities10 and civil aviation targets.11 For more information, see our page on Ammunition Regulation.